 What tactics they’ve used in the past to win?
 Do they run negative ads just before Election Day?
 Where do they advertise?
 What voter demographic do they specifically target?

 This information can provide helpful insights into how to best frame your issues.
 It will also give you an idea of what you can expect to happen during the race, making effective political advertising a crucial component of your strategy.
+This is particularly important in areas where elections with incumbents have historically low voter turnout or where local issues, such as infrastructure or education, remain unresolved.

 Work on Turning Out the Vote